DevCycleHQ/android-client-sdk/README.md

 var variables: Map<String, Variable<Any>>? = dvcClient.allVariables()
 ```

-If the SDK has not finished initializing, these methods will return an empty object.
+If the SDK has not finished initializing, these methods will return an empty Map.

 ## Identifying User